Achievements as a Journey not a Destination

 It is also apparently possible that having had Covid back in 2020 may have initiated it and/or it may have been initiated as a response to the having the vaccines.
 I am not blaming either the virus or the vaccines because my thyroid surgery and exposure to high doses of radioactive iodine predated this by decades, but they may have been the precipitating event to symptoms.
 It is also possible that symptoms would have started on their own simply as a result of age.

 I mentioned to him that I wondered what the results would have shown if my T3 or T4 were tested in 2013, or 2015, when my TSH was high-normal.
 He replied “unfortunately, unless someone has clear symptoms that are consistent with hypothyroidism there is nothing we can do, but your symptoms are very consistent now, but I think this diagnosis was a long time coming.”
-Surprisingly, we saw eye to eye.

-When I asked if he was going to refer me back to the endocrinologist I used to see when I was diabetic and have her manage my thyroid replacement medication and he said “No. I don’t believe in changing something that is clearly working.
-I want you to keep taking what you’re taking in the same amount you are now, and I am going to run some lab work to see if you have gotten the amount right.
-We may need to increase it a little or change the timing to address the late afternoon chills, but no, I’m not going to “fix” something that is no longer broken.”
+I was delighted by his response.
+He has been my doctor for 20 years and was not receptive to my use of a low carb and then a ketogenic diet to put my type 2 diabetes into remission.
+Today he was very different.
+When I asked if he was going to refer me back to the endocrinologist, he said “No. I don’t believe in changing something that is clearly working.
+I want you to keep taking what you’re taking in the same amount you are now, and I am going to run some lab work to see if you have gotten the amount right.”
 He even agreed to add a fasting insulin test, without any protest!

+I do not believe that self-treating is ever advisable, and certainly, if it were not for Covid and my doctor not having in-person office hours unless it was an emergency, I would have gone to see him months ago.
 I know once we get the levels of thyroid hormones right, that losing the 20 pounds I gained over the pandemic will be possible, but in the meantime, it is no small matter that I got my life back!!

 A Dietitian’s Journey continues…